 Maintaining a happy state is tapas of the mind…

-If your practices, your God, your path is missing humor, you should take a hard look at what it is that you have signed up for.
+If your practices, your God, and your path is missing humor, you should take a hard look at what it is that you have signed up for.

 Observe the glowing face of a child next time.
 Wonder why they are glowing?
 They can laugh heartily; they express themselves freely.
 They can laugh at their own mistakes, at their own idiosyncratic behavior and choices.
 So, next time, when you are out shopping, and they are out of your favorite book, bagel or brownie, you know what to do!
 Without the stomping and tantrums hopefully.
 Carry some sense of humor.

 They are happy as toddlers and as they start to get conditioned, they learn to become serious.
 I hope you know that God was laughing when He created the universe and beyond; for, if he was serious it would be impossible to create such wondrous and beautiful nature, atmosphere, climate, species, and the rest of it.
-You may also want to read about The Zen Mind.

 After things calmed down, he addressed his disciples, saying, “You see that is the difference between a Zen master and an ordinary person.
 As you saw that even in the near-fatal crisis, I acted calmly and I led you all to the strongest part of this monastery.
 I did not panic.
 And it is because of that wise decision that you all are alive right now as you can see the ruins outside.

 However, I must admit that despite my control, calmness, and composure, I did feel nervous.
-You may not have noticed it but that is the reason I gulped down the large glass of water on the table, something I wouldn’t do under the ordinary circumstances.”
+You may not have noticed it but that is the reason I gulped down the large glass of water on the table, something I wouldn’t do under ordinary circumstances.”

 A young monk chuckled but stayed quiet.